random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 A priest is a specialized mage that utilizes healing and protective magic.
 They can not wear armor and are restricted to using daggers or staves as weapons.
-Wisdom is crucial to their preformance.
+WIS is a priest's prime stat.

 | XP      | LVL   | HP    | BAB | SP1 | SP2 | SP3 | SP4 | SP5 | LUCK |
 |---------|-------|-------|-----|-----|-----|-----|-----|-----|------|